NCI-HPCDI/cylc-workflow/cylc7-guide.md

 ## Step 2: load the module

-If there is no ~/.persistent-sessions/cylc-session file, or you want to use a different session name, you need to specify the session name via the environment variable as below
+Check whether a file named "~/.persistent-sessions/cylc-session" exists or whether it contains the persistent session name which is alive.
+In neither is true, you need to specify the session name via the environment variable CYLC_SESSION, i.e.

 ```
 export CYLC_SESSION=NAME.USER.PROJ.ps.nci.org.au
 ```

 For example,
 ```
 export CYLC_SESSION=cylc.ab11.abc111.ps.nci.org.au
 ```

 Then laod the module
 ```
 module use /g/data/hr22/modulefiles
 module load cylc7/23.09
 ```
+It will display the information like "Using the cylc session cylc.ab11.abc111.ps.nci.org.au" to indicate which persistent session it will use.

-## Step 3: execute the inilization step ( once only)
+## Step 3: execute the initialization step ( once only)

+You need to run the following Initialization script to run Cylc7 suite in accessdev compatbile mode.

 ```
 /g/data/hr22/bin/gadi-cylc-setup-ps